refactor-droidyy/wagtail/README.md

 Wagtail supports:

 * Django 2.0.x, 2.1.x and 2.2.x
-* Python 3.5, 3.6 and 3.7
+* Python 3.5,3.6 and 3.7
 * PostgreSQL, MySQL and SQLite as database backends

-Previous versions of Wagtail (1.13 and earlier) additionally supported Python 2.7 and Django 1.x.
+Previous versions of Wagtail (1.13 or earlier) additionally supported Python 2.7 and Django 1.x.

 ---